Index formulae for integral Galois modules: Introduction

 (the same as in Theorems \ref{thm:u} and \ref{thm:k}) such that for any Galois extension of number fields $F/K$ with Galois group $G$ and for any elliptic curve $E/K$ with $\sha(E/F^H)$ finite for all $H\leq G$, we have

 where the map

 is induced by inclusions $E(F^H)/E(K)\hookrightarrow E(F)/E(K)$, $H\in \cU$. \endnamedthm \begin{remark} Artin's induction theorem implies that given any $\Q[G]$--module $V$, $\alpha(V)$ is determined by the dimensions $\dim V^H$ for all $H\leq G$.
 Therefore, Theorem \ref{thm:ellcurvesG20} is a special case of Theorem \ref{thm:e}, while Theorem \ref{thm:u} is a direct generalisation of \cite[Proposition 4.1]{Bart} and \cite[Theorem 1.1]{Alex}. \end{remark} \begin{remark} Combining equations (\ref{eq:ellcurves}) and (\ref{eq:final}) yields an unconditional version of (\ref{eq:mainE}).
 Unlike in the case of units, this is, to our knowledge, the first such index formula for elliptic curves. \end{remark} \begin{remark} It seems rather striking, that the function $\alpha$ is the same in all three theorems.
 Thus, it is not only independent of the realisation of $G$ as a Galois group (and in particular of the base field), but even independent of the Galois module in question.
 In \S\ref{sec:examples}, we give an explicit example of how to compute $\alpha$ for a concrete group, thereby deducing Theorem \ref{thm:ellcurvesG20} from Theorem \ref{thm:e}.
 The function $\beta$ in Theorem \ref{thm:u} is trivial on cyclic subgroups.
-In particular, the corresponding product vanishes when $S$ is just the set of Archimedean places. \end{remark}
+In particular, the corresponding product vanishes when $S$ is just the set of Archimedean places. \end{remark} \begin{remark} Brauer relations have been used by many authors to obtain relations between arithmetic invariants of number fields, of algebraic varieties, etc. See e.g. \cite{KR-94}, \cite{BB-04}, and the references therein, to name but a few works.
+Here, the focus is on using Brauer relations to obtain explicit Galois module theoretic information. \end{remark}

 The above theorems are special cases of the representation theoretic machine we develop.
-In its maximal generality, our result may be stated as follows (the necessary concepts, particularly that of Brauer relations and of regulator constants, will be recalled in the next section): \namedthm{R} Let $G$ be a finite group and let
+In its maximal generality, our result may be stated as follows (the necessary concepts, particularly that of Brauer relations and of regulator constants, will be recalled in the next section): \namedthm{R} Let $G$ be a finite group, and let $(H_i)_i$, $(H_j')_j$ be two finite sequences of subgroups of $G$ such that there is an injection